Heartland Communications Group

 Heartland Communications Group, LLC is a radio broadcasting company focused on operating groups of local radio stations in small midwestern markets.
-Currently, it owns six radio stations in Wisconsin.
+Currently, it owns eight radio stations and two FM Translators in Wisconsin.
 It has put together geographically adjacent clusters of market-leading radio stations.

 In May 2010, former Armada Media CEO Jim Coursolle and his wife Diane, closed a purchase of a two-thirds interest in owner Heartland Communications, from Granite Equity Partners.